NVIDIA/aistore/cli/resources/bucket.md

 `ais ec-encode BUCKET_NAME`

-Starts an extended action that enables data protection for all objects of a given bucket.
+Start an extended action that enables data protection for all objects of a given bucket.
 Erasure coding must be set up for the bucket prior to running `ec-encode` extended action.
 Read more about this feature [here](../../docs/storage_svcs.md#erasure-coding).

 | Flag | Type | Description | Default |
 | --- | --- | --- | --- |